 4. “From the Desk of the ‘Ole Red Neck'”

 When he lost his 1988 bid for the Senate, Warren Folks said the election had been stolen.
 He took to referring to himself as “Senator-Elect Warren Folks.”
 He ran for governor in 1990.
 When he lost the barbershop, he started calling himself an “itinerant preacher man.”

-He blamed President Clinton when he ended up dependent on the State and lived for a short time in Hogan’s Creek Tower, which provided housing for low-income and indigent senior citizens.
-In early 1996, when he lost his place there after threatening other residents and handing out racist pamphlets, he launched a vitriolic letter campaign against the Jacksonville Housing Authority, accusing the JHA of “racial prejudice, examples of racial tyranny, deceit, and satanic chicanery.”
+He blamed President Clinton when he ended up dependent on the State and lived for a short time in the Jacksonville Housing Authority’s Twin Towers off West 44th Street, which provided housing for low-income, indigent and disabled senior citizens.
+In early 1996, when he lost his place there after threatening other residents and handing out racist pamphlets, he launched a vitriolic letter campaign against the JHA, accusing it of “racial prejudice, examples of racial tyranny, deceit, and satanic chicanery.”

 Folks typed his screeds on letterhead that featured his Barry Goldwater-esque campaign image from 25 years before and the heading “From the desk of the ‘Ole Red Neck’…The Florida ‘Cracker’ who seeks to represent Hetro-sexual Florida in the United States Senate while our draft-dodging, pot-smoking, pro-homosexual Commander-in-Chief, ‘Billy-Boy’ Clinton, will represent ‘Homosexual Florida’ and all AIDS infected sodomites, while Evangelist Folks and the USA will oppose Clinton and his homosexual cohorts.” [multiple Sics].

 He spent the next few years homeless, frequently carrying his hate-scrawled placards, wearing fatigues and his camouflage eight-point cover, in front of Downtown businesses.
 The old barbershop stood empty.
 Within still ticked a clock.